-Definition: Social responsibility values the wellbeing of the community over the individual chapter or member.
+Definition: Fraternities and sororities often have a higher level of risk and liability.
 Organizations are expected to prioritize the safety of their members and the community through a focus on harm reduction and prevention.

 Background: Due to their potential for power and social capital, fraternities and sororities have a responsibility to ensure they are providing an environment that protects the health and safety of their members and the community.
 Education in the areas of risk management, bystander intervention, and hazing prevention-to name a few-should be a priority.
 This also typically requires chapters to advocate for what is right over what might be popular.